olitrussle/blog/_posts/2017-07-03-meet-the-team-hoon.md

 ## Anything we’d be surprised to know about you?
 I once slept through an earthquake in Japan.
 All my friends felt it but I woke up in the morning having not felt a thing.
 I’m such a deep sleeper!

+_Inspired by Hoon’s story?
+We’re hiring!
+[Take a look at our vacancies](https://jobs.lever.co/trussle "TrussleVacancies") - we’d love to hear from you.